Clemapfel/mousetrap/docs/04_widgets.md

 );
 ```

-Where `width` and `height` are optional, with `1` beind the default value for both arguments.
+Where `width` and `height` are optional, with `1` being the default value for both arguments.

 When a widget is added to a column or row not yet present in the grid, it is added automatically.
 Valid x- and y-indices are 0-based (`{0, 1, 2, ...}`), while width and height have to be a multiple of 1 (`{1, 2, ...}`).

 Note that it is our responsibility to make sure a widgets position and size do not overlap with that of another widget.
-If carelessly inserted, one widget may obscure anohter, though in some cases this behavior may also be intentional.
+If carelessly inserted, one widget may obscure another, though in some cases this behavior may also be intentional.

 `Grid::set_columns_homogenous` and `Grid::set_rows_homogenous` specify whether the `Grid` should allocate the exact same width for all columns or height for all rows, respectively.

-Lastly, we can choose spacing between each cell using `Grid::set_row_spacing` and `Grid::set_column_spacing`.
+Lastly, we can choose the spacing between each cell using `Grid::set_row_spacing` and `Grid::set_column_spacing`.

 `Grid` can be seen as a more flexible version of `GridView`.
-It also arranges arbitrary widgets in columns and rows, but, unlike with `GridView`, in `Grid` a widget can occupy more thant one row / column.
+It also arranges arbitrary widgets in columns and rows, but, unlike with `GridView`, in `Grid` a widget can occupy more than one row / column.

 ---

 ## Stack